-- Verify that the monitor connected is a model supported by MultiProfiler. - If more than one video output is present on the computer, try connecting to the other output connector. - Always use a DVI video output if possible.
+- Verify that the monitor connected is a model supported by MultiProfiler. - If more than one video output is present on the computer, try connecting to the other output connector. - Always use a digital video output if possible such as DVI, HDMI, or DisplayPort.